kindacoder/Learn-how-to-make-a-pr/students list/tyler_viles_tviles.md

 **Location**: Missouri, United States
 ### About Me :
 ---
 My name is Tyler.
-I am a Computer Science student in Missour, USA.
-I am also a web developer at [Midwestern Interactive](https://github.com/MidwesternInteractive)
+I am a Computer Science student in Missouri, USA; and a web developer at [Midwestern Interactive](https://github.com/MidwesternInteractive)